OfficeDev/office-js-docs-reference/docs/requirement-sets/common/ribbon-api-requirement-sets.md

 The Ribbon API set supports programmatic control of when custom add-in commands (that is, custom ribbon buttons and menu items) are enabled and disabled and when contextual tabs appear on the ribbon.

 Office Add-ins run across multiple versions of Office.
-The following table lists the Ribbon API requirement sets, the Office client applications that support that requirement set, and the **minimum** builds or versions for those applications.
+The following table lists the Ribbon API requirement sets, the supported Office client applications, and the **minimum** builds or versions for those applications where applicable.

 | Requirement set | Office on Windows<br>(Microsoft 365 subscription) | Office on Windows<br>(retail perpetual Office 2016 or later) | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web | Office Online Server |
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|